-To export all WordPress pages to CSV, just follow the instructions in this tutorial but don't set any filters (this will ensure you get all pages).
+To export all WordPress pages to CSV, just follow the instructions in this tutorial but don't set any filters.
+This will ensure you get all pages.
 The output will already be in CSV because that is the default file format for all exports.

-Can I Export WordPress Posts?
+How Do I Export WordPress Posts?